 You can find all of your sales tax customization tools under Settings > Sales Tax.

 To help simplify how these numbers are represented on your reports, think of all of your purchases, expenses, and bills as a decrease to your tax liability (if the tax is recoverable), i.e. this is money you can claim back from the government.
 On the flip side, think of all of your income and/or invoices as an increase to your tax liability, i.e. this is tax money you owe back to the government.
-If you paid more tax than you collected, this will be represented by a negative balance in your tax account, and may mean you’ll qualify for a nice income tax claim later this year.
+If you paid more tax than you collected, this will be represented by a negative balance in your tax account.